GEOP: Distinguished Lecture Series

-Within GEOP, POLIN Museum invites eminent international scholars of Jewish history and culture to deliver public lectures in our series Old and New Questions in Jewish History and Culture.
+Within GEOP, POLIN Museum invites eminent international scholars of Jewish history and culture to deliver public lectures.

 Scholars take part in the doctoral seminar and meet with colleagues in Poland.
 Their visits encourage contacts between Polish and international academic communities.

 - Prof. Barbara Engelking - A Different Kind of Courage: Jewish Civilians in the Warsaw Ghetto Uprising

 - Tara Zahra - European Jews between Globalization and Deglobalization

 - Jacob Ari Labendz, Eve Jochnowitz, Nora Rubel - Jewish Veganism and Vegetarianism

 - prof. Jarosław Dumanowski - Carp sausages and olla podrida.
 Cuisine of Polish Jews and the culinary legacy of Old Poland